 • And since you only have one disk, this is your startup disk — all 500GB.

-A Mac with two disks will have the storage divided between them.
-The Mac drive with the OS on it is the startup disk, while the other drive is just used for the storage of files.
+A Mac with two volumes will have the storage divided between them.
+The Mac drive with the OS on it is the startup disk, while the other is just used for the storage of files.
 It’s possible to have multiple startup disks, but most Macs will only have one.
 And for proper disk cleanup on Mac, all drives are just as important.

 Why your disk is almost full?